HSXkeeny/AGNER/README.md

-# MambaNER
+# AGNER
-This is the MambaNER repository, our code will be open source soon.
+This is the AGNER repository, our code will be open source soon.